Janet Davidson: Career

 Davidson carried out field work in the Society Islands at Moorea (1961–1962), Samoa (1964, 1965–1966), Tonga (1964) and Nukuoro (1965) in the Federated States of Micronesia as well as Papua New Guinea and the Solomon Islands.

 In 1964, Davidson graduated with a Master of Arts degree in anthropology from the University of Auckland.
 In 1965, she was the E. Earle Vaile archaeologist at the Auckland Institute and Museum, a position she held until 1980 when she moved to Dunedin, and was appointed an honorary research associate in archaeology by the Auckland War Memorial Museum.
 She was an honorary lecturer at the University of Otago and later held the position of senior curator, Pacific, at the Museum of New Zealand Te Papa Tongarewa.

 Davidson and Green carried out archaeological field work in Samoa in the 1960s.
 They co-authored Archaeology in Western Samoa and laid the foundation for archaeology in Samoa.
 Part of Davidson's field work was studying settlement patterns in Samoa before 1840.

+In 1969 Davidson participated in the Cook Bicentenary Expedition undertaking archaeological research at the Vava'u Group, Tonga.

 Davidson has published widely on the prehistory of New Zealand and the Pacific Islands.
 She edited the New Zealand Journal of Archaeology from 1985 to 2008.
 She was also a major contributor to the Journal of the Polynesian Society.